 Along with photo ID you’ll be asked to supply proof of your address, generally in the form of a utility bill or a bank statement.
 If you don’t have access to these documents, others are sometimes accepted.
 This will, however, depend on the platform so be sure to check you have the right forms of ID before signing up to a particular service.

 Exchange or broker platform

-Now decide which type of platform you want to use for buying Ethereum.
-Consider what you want to get out of your investment, and then find the service that best matches your aims from the summaries above.
+Now decide which type of platform you want to use to buy Ethereum with PayPal.
+Consider what you want to get out of your investment, and make sure the provider accepts PayPal payments, and then find the service that best matches your aims from the summaries above.